Loading...

 How to consume Oranges (With Peel) without glucose spikes

-Drink water before eating oranges to help with digestion and potentially reduce the impact on blood sugar levels by slowing down absorption.
+Drink water before and after eating oranges to help with digestion and absorption, potentially mitigating spikes.

 healthspan-mbl